GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 Those responsible for keeping data safe in the cloud need to know about activities taking place in their workloads.
 Problems with VPN tunnels can cause unexpected outages, and a seemingly benign oversight like an overly-wide firewall rule can have significant impact to an organization's security posture.
 Getting the events flowing to a log analytics system is a first step toward minimizing the time it takes to discover and remediate a risky scenario.

-Google Cloud Platform customers can use Google Stackdriver for near real-time logging of activity in the cloud, as well as logs from resources in AWS resources and data centers.
+Cloud Platform customers can use Stackdriver for near real-time logging of activity in the cloud, as well as logs from resources in AWS resources and data centers.
 While [Stackdriver Log Viewer](https://cloud.google.com/logging/docs/view/overview) provides the native ability to perform log searching and exporting, we can also send the logs to an existing logging solution to leverage existing investments.

-This tutorial creates the configurations required to send Google Stackdriver logs to the Elastic Cloud Elasticsearch SaaS platform.
+This tutorial creates the configurations required to send Stackdriver logs to the Elastic Cloud Elasticsearch SaaS platform.
 Elastic Cloud is a SaaS offering, which saves time by not needing to build and manage the Elasticsearch infrastructure.

 ![alt text](stackdriver_es_architecture.png "Stackdriver to Elastic Cloud architecture")